 This article analyses three artistic projects that contribute to a transnational artistic memorialisation of Operation Condor: João Pina’s project Condor, (2005-2012), the documentary film by Pedro Chaskel, De vida y de muerte, testimonios de Operación Condor (2000-2015), and Voluspa Jarpa’s, En nuestra pequeña región de por acá (2016/7).
 Situated at the crossroads of the study of the role of art in Transitional Justice processes and cultural memory studies, this article conceptualizes the role of art in forging a transnational memory through the lens of the ‘art and politics of memory’.
 Using Jacques Rancière’s observation of the role of art to build a new ‘distribution of the sensible’, this investigation argues artistic practices of remembrance employ three strategies.
 In the first place, they render visible those that are still absent; secondly, they document and provide supplementary sources about human rights abuses during dictatorships, and thus give back human dignity to the victims.
 Finally, they also criticize the status quo of the official memory.
 In the absence of a transnational memory of the secret cooperation of Operation Condor, artistic practices of remembrance help build it and create a ‘distribution of the possible’.

-“The aesthetic surveillance of performance art by the Romanian Securitate in the 1970s and 1980s”, accepted for publication in Third Text
+“The aesthetic surveillance of performance art by the Romanian Securitate in the 1970s and 1980s”, accepted for publication in Third Text in June 2020.

 This article discusses the specific case of the surveillance by the Securitate, the Romanian secret police, of artists who engaged in performance art (body art, action art, live art) during the last two decades of Romanian communism.
 Building on Cristina Vătulescu’s concept of “police aesthetics” and Mogoș and Berkers’ “mechanisms of control”, this article analyzes the aesthetic surveillance by the Securitate and the different strategies to prevent problematic art it employed towards performance artists that ranged from control, to discouragement, and support given to complying artists.
 Through a close reading of the files by the Securitate of three artists, Alexandru Antik, Imre Baász, and Wanda Mihuleac, I show performance art was considered as having an “interpretative” or “hostile content” depending on the status inside the regime of the artist who practiced it.